LyingCortex/microwave-filter-synthesis-rust/docs/development-guide.md

 3. introduce a backend only when a real solver or transform needs it
 4. keep backend use internal unless there is a compelling API reason

-Most likely path:
+Current path:

-- stay with plain `Vec<f64>` for storage while synthesis is immature
+- public storage remains crate-owned and backend-neutral
-- adopt a mature dense linear algebra backend when response solving becomes real
+- `nalgebra` and complex arithmetic are used behind solver and synthesis boundaries where real matrix operations require them
-- consider complex arithmetic entering only at the solver boundary
+- future backend changes should remain internal unless callers need direct access to a new artifact type

 ## Testing Strategy